-22) How can CEOs/Presidents designate new or additional CSVP contacts for the institution?
+20) How can CEOs/Presidents designate new or additional CSVP contacts for the institution?

-To designate additional or new CSVP contacts, institutions should contact Amanda Robbins, Campus Safety Advisor, arobbins@dhe.mass.edu, or Alex Nally, Assistant General Counsel, alex.nally@dhe.mass.edu.
+To designate additional or new CSVP contacts, institutions should contact Amanda Robbins, Campus Safety Advisor, arobbins@dhe.mass.edu.

 II.
 Local Law Enforcement MOUs

 1) The Regulations (610 CMR 14.00) define Local Law Enforcement Agency as "A municipal or state law enforcement agency, with jurisdiction on or around an institution's campus, including property owned and not owned by the institution."